hibaa8/SmartMeds/README.md

 - AI-Powered Label Scanning: Extract prescription details using OCR.

+- Gemma Medication Verfication: Gemma checks all the medications you are taking, informs you of possible side effects and ensure the medication is safe to take together.

+- Secure User Authentication: Signup and login with JWT authentication.

+Features work in progress:
 - Google Calendar Integration: Schedule medication reminders.

-- Secure User Authentication: Signup and login with JWT authentication.

-- User-Friendly Dashboard: View and manage prescriptions easily.

-- Notification implemented (mostly complete)
+- Chat bot: Users can interact with a RAG-based chatbot to ask questions regarding their symptoms, over-the-counter medication, and prescriptions.

 Tech Stack
 Frontend: React.js, Bootstrap
 Backend: Flask, Flask,, MongoDB
 APIs & Services: Google Vision API, Gemini, Gemma, Google OAuth, Google Calendar API
-OCR: Tesseract.js (for prescription label scanning)
+OCR: Tesseract.js

 Installation & Setup